charg960/SatelliteClassificationForWildfirePredictionAndManagement/README.md

-**Why this happens:** this project deliberately calculates FRP cutoffs for Low/Medium/High *once*, from Australia's training data, and reuses those same fixed numeric thresholds for any new dataset (see Methodology Notes above) — rather than recalculating a new "top third" / "bottom third" cutoff separately for each dataset tested.
-This was a deliberate design choice: recalculating thresholds per-dataset would have hidden this exact finding, since each new dataset's "Low" and "Medium" classes would have silently redefined themselves around whatever data happened to be in them.
+**Why this happens:** this project deliberately calculates FRP cutoffs for Low/Medium/High *once*, from Australia's training data, and reuses those same fixed thresholds for any new dataset rather than recalculating a new "top third" / "bottom third" cutoff separately for each dataset tested.
+This was a deliberate design choice: recalculating thresholds per-dataset would have hidden this exact finding, since each new dataset's "Low" and "Medium" classes would have redefined themselves around that dataset.

-Because the threshold stayed fixed, this test reveals something real: **fires worldwide cluster differently around the Low/Medium FRP boundary than Australian fires do.** Many fires elsewhere in the world sit closer to that specific boundary than is typical in Australia, making them genuinely harder to classify on one side or the other of that line using a boundary calibrated to Australian fire behavior.
-This is not a bug in the pipeline — it's a legitimate, fixed-threshold-revealed difference in how fire intensity is distributed in Australia versus globally, and a meaningful limitation to keep in mind if these specific thresholds were ever applied to inform real decisions outside Australia.
+Because the threshold stayed fixed, this test reveals something real: **fires worldwide cluster differently around the Low/Medium FRP boundary than Australian fires do.** Many fires elsewhere in the world sit closer to that specific boundary than is typical in Australia, making them genuinely harder to classify on one side or the other based on a boundary calibrated to Australian fire behavior.
+This is not a bug in the pipeline; it's a legitimate difference in how fire intensity is distributed in Australia versus globally, revealed by the fixed-threshold difference.
+It's also a meaningful limitation to keep in mind if these specific thresholds were ever applied to inform real decisions *outside Australia*.

 **Model adjustment required for global testing:** the Random Forest model originally included `satellite` and `type` (fire type: vegetation, volcano,